vbobroff-app/FluentWpfChromes/README.md

 ![chromes](https://raw.githubusercontent.com/vbobroff-app/FluentWpfChromes/master/images/chromes.png)

 ## Content
-* **[AcrylicChrome](#acrylicchrome)** - sets the acrylic effect for a custom WPF window according to the Flurnt Design concept.
+* **[AcrylicChrome](#acrylicchrome)** - sets the acrylic effect for a custom WPF window according the Flurnt Design concept.
 You can set an additional understratum color to shade the acrylic.

 * **[AeroglassChrome](#aeroglasschrome)** - sets the blur effect for a custom WPF window.
 * **[TransparentChrome](#transparentchrome)** - tunes native transparency.